June 14, 2011

 ● Being a wife in Christ means that you fear your husband, and treat him with reverential respect.

 ● Being in Christ means that the church of Christ forms the Body of Christ, and He has permanently joined Himself to the church.
 As a member of the church, you have been united forever to Christ.
-Therefore, as we must submit to Christ and His gracious plans for our marriages.
+Therefore, we must submit to Christ and His gracious plans for our marriages.

 Application for Today

 Jesus has been joined to the church forever.
-As a member of the body of Christ, I will love my wife today and encourage her to respect me.
+As a member of the Body of Christ, I will love my wife today and encourage her to respect me.
 But even if she does not, I will still love her like Christ loved the church.
 I met a friend of mine today at the beach.
 He had his two-year old son with him.
 His wife was working.
 I suggested to him that he begin family devotions with his wife today.
 I suggested he read Psalm 1 with her and pray with her, and have the children present.
-We read Deuteronomy 6:6, page 297.
+We read Deuteronomy 6:6.
 I really enjoyed seeing my friend today and encouraging him as a father in Christ.
 Part of loving your wife and family means that you assume the role of husband as spiritual head of the home, in submission to Christ.
 Why not read and pray with your entire family today?